ghaliba3/svelte/README.md

 npm run dev
 ```

 The compiler is written in [TypeScript](https://www.typescriptlang.org/), but don't let that put you off — it's basically just JavaScript with type annotations.
 You'll pick it up in no time.
-If you're using an editor other than [Visual Studio Code](https://code.visualstudio.com/) you may need to install a plugin in order to get syntax highlighting and code hints etc.

 ### Running Tests